Maritime history of the Channel Islands: Early Modern

 Jean Martell from Jersey established in 1715 the Cognac manufacturer Martell and established trading links with Guernsey.

 The islands were involved in the slave trade.
 Guernsey has identified 11 sailings, mainly from the Gambia, between 1741 and 1761, with 2,118 slaves taken and 1,800 delivered.

 The wine trade was very important: in 1771 Guernsey merchant Le Marchant recorded 8,000 tons of claret shipped from Bordeaux to Ireland, noting it was usual to mix with one-quarter of Spanish wines to make it suitable for the Irish market.
 By controlling the brandy trade from 1790, Guernsey merchants shipped low quality brandy to Madeira, where it was added to their wine to fortify it.
-Madeira wine becoming famous.
+Madeira wine became famous at this time.

 Both islands established Chambers of Commerce as the merchant families expanded and grew in wealth.
 These families included Tupper, Priaulx, Le Marchant and De Jersey from Guernsey and Ste Croix, Robin, Janvrin and Hemery from Jersey, often intermarrying to avoid rivalry.
 Part ownership of ships show there were 1,238 people were owners of shares in the 19th century, including 280 mariners and 97 in ship related trades, but these also included 55 farmers, 34 widows, 29 "spinsters" and 25 "gentlemen".
 It was safer to invest in an 1/8th share of each of eight ships than to own one whole ship.

 Ship building only became a serious business in the islands in the late 18th century with the requirement to build ships larger than fishing boats.
 The first lighthouse appeared in 1724 on the Casquets, with ships passing it paying a fee of 1/2d a ton.

-Between 1760 and 1815 Great Britain was at war for 36 years, which affected the maritime trade, causing dangers and opening possibilities of profit.
+Between 1760 and 1815 Great Britain was at war for 36 years, affecting the maritime trade by causing dangers and opening possibilities of profit.

 Late Modern

 This period covers the rise of the British Empire into the Victorian era, through the First World War and then the Second World War.
 This saw the introduction of iron ships, steam, then oil powered ships.

-A Guernsey merchant William Le Lacheur formed a company in the 1830s and operated ships, and set up a new trade with Costa Rica to bring their coffee to Europe.
+Guernsey merchant William Le Lacheur formed a company in the 1830s and operated ships, and set up a new trade with Costa Rica to bring their coffee to Europe.

 Island-built wooden sailing ships were going further, opening up more ports in South America and even going to Hong Kong and Australia.
 By the 1850s Jersey had 300-400 ships with a tonnage of over 40,000.
 Guernsey was smaller, with 120 ships of 20,000 tons.
 Some ships would be away trading for a year or two before returning.